kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 {: .msb}

 {% include turbowarp.html Name="I Am A Giant" ID="425310342" caption="Interestingly, the boy uses a different method to stop.
-He just plays enough times to seem like he is stopping with the music.
+He just plays enough times to appear like he is stopping with the music.

 ```
 when I receive [message1 v]